stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/RC_RX_OpenAVRc_Multi_12ch_A1_Servo/README.md

 ## RC receiver nRF24L01 12 channels servo outputs for OpenAVRc and Multiprotocol/OpenTX
 RC receiver nRF24L01 with ATmega328P 5V/16Mhz, Arduino Nano or Pro Mini.
 Telemetry sends the monitored voltage RX to TX.
-It contains 12 channels servo outputs with 16 bit timers.
+It contains 12 channels servo outputs.
 This is the maximum of the Arduino RX receiver of the "Servo" library on the Atmega328P processor.
 The firmware will be used for racing cars, boats, tanks, robots and aircraft.